sogebot/sogeBot/docs/_master/filters/all.md

 `(list.!alias)` - will return list of your visible !aliases

-`(list.commands)` - will return list of your visible custom commands
+`(list.command)` - will return list of your visible custom commands

-`(list.commands.mods)` - will return list of your visible custom commands with mods responses
+`(list.command.mods)` - will return list of your visible custom commands with mods responses

-`(list.commands.regular)` - will return list of your visible custom commands with regular responses
+`(list.command.regular)` - will return list of your visible custom commands with regular responses

-`(list.commands.viewers)` - will return list of your visible custom commands with viewers responses
+`(list.command.viewers)` - will return list of your visible custom commands with viewers responses

-`(list.commands.owner)` - will return list of your visible custom commands with owner responses
+`(list.command.owner)` - will return list of your visible custom commands with owner responses

-`(list.!commands)` - will return list of your visible custom !commands
+`(list.!command)` - will return list of your visible custom !commands

-`(list.!commands.mods)` - will return list of your visible custom commands with mods responses
+`(list.!command.mods)` - will return list of your visible custom commands with mods responses

-`(list.!commands.regular)` - will return list of your visible custom commands with regular responses
+`(list.!command.regular)` - will return list of your visible custom commands with regular responses

-`(list.!commands.viewers)` - will return list of your visible custom commands with viewers responses
+`(list.!command.viewers)` - will return list of your visible custom commands with viewers responses

-`(list.!commands.owner)` - will return list of your visible custom commands with owner responses
+`(list.!command.owner)` - will return list of your visible custom commands with owner responses

 `(list.cooldown)` - will return list of your cooldowns (keywords and !commands)